Fans3267/113-1-Java/DicePlayer/Readme.md

 ## App to Play different kind of dices (4, 6, 8, 10, 12 side dice)

+The application has its Main() method to crate an instance of the DicePlayer class.

-DicePlayer class, to select a type of Dice and the number of dices to roll.
+The DicePlayer calls the methods to select a type of Dice and the number of dices to roll.

 It has two methods: run() and rollDice();
  * run() informs and verifies the user's choice.
 If: 0, 4, 6, 8, 10, 12 or Invalid option.